axone-protocol/axoned/docs/command/okp4d_tx_group_submit-proposal.md

 		"from_address": "cosmos1...",
 		"to_address": "cosmos1...",
 		"amount":[{"denom": "stake","amount": "10"}]
-	}
+		"title": "My proposal",
+		"summary": "This is a proposal to send 10 stake to cosmos1...", }
 	],
+	// metadata can be any of base64 encoded, raw text, stringified json, IPFS link to json
+	// see below for example metadata
 	"metadata": "4pIMOgIGx1vZGU=", // base64-encoded metadata
 	"proposers": ["cosmos1...", "cosmos1..."],
+}

+metadata example:
+{
+	"title": "",
+	"authors": [""],
+	"summary": "",
+	"details": "",
+	"proposal_forum_url": "",
+	"vote_option_context": "",
 }

 ```

 ### Options